adbertram/PowerLab/Part I/1-Book Introduction/Book Introduction.md

 ### Chapter 29: Sending Email

 This chapter will show how to add notification ability to our reporting/monitoring tool by sending emails.
 We'll go over how to send emails, attach our report and attach the log files in case an error has occurred.

-## Prerequisite Software

-To work through all of the demos we'll be working through in this book, we're going to assume you already have the following:

-- A Hyper-V hypervisor host with roughly 100GB+ of storage space.
-You can choose to use the [standalone Hyper-V 2016 server downloadable from Microsoft](https://www.microsoft.com/en-us/evalcenter/evaluate-hyper-v-server-2016) or [install the Hyper-V role on full Windows Server 2016](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/install-the-hyper-v-role-on-windows-server).
-If you choose to install Hyper-V on a full Windows Server 2016 host, you can [download a 180 day free evaluation](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016) of Windows Server 2016 from Microsoft.

-- A Windows 10 Pro client on the same network as the Hyper-V host.
-This will be the workstation we'll be performing all demos and remote work from.
-Windows 8.1 may work with PowerShell version 5 installed but it was not tested on.

-- ISO for Windows Server 2016.
-An ISO can be [downloaded from Microsoft](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016) for a 180 day free trial.

-- ISO for SQL Server 2016.
-An ISO can be [downloaded from Microsoft](https://www.microsoft.com/en-us/evalcenter/evaluate-sql-server-2016) for a 180 day free trial.

 ## Book Takeaways